AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-pandp.md

 ### README Content

-The README content must be fully compliant with the [Template README](https://social-science-data-editors.github.io/template_README/).
+The README content must contain all the required elements as per the [AEA Data and Code Availability Policy](https://www.aeaweb.org/journals/data/data-code-policy#dcas-13).
+A good starting point is the [Template README](https://social-science-data-editors.github.io/template_README/), which provides guidance on what to provide for each of the required elements.

 We check that at least the following sections must be present to be compliant: